 Grilled Chicken with Rosemary White Barbecue Sauce

 Many cooks in Alabama don’t cotton to red barbecue sauce and finish grilled chicken with a mayonnaise-based slather.
-My version adds garlic and herbs to the formula, and the result is a great alternative to the typical backyard bird.
+My version of white BBQ sauce adds garlic and herbs to the formula, and the result is a great alternative to the typical backyard bird.
 Like all barbecue sauces, don’t apply it to the chicken until the last few minutes.
 This one won’t scorch like the sweet tomato sauces, but it could separate.

 Rosemary White Barbecue Sauce: